woodenclock/tp/docs/UserGuide.md

 Format: `add D/<date> S/<species> N/<name> R/<remarks>`
 `<date>` should be in the format **DD-MM-YY**

-> :pencil: More than 1 species may be specified in one go if multiple new animals are added to the reserve on the same day.
+> ✏ More than 1 species may be specified in one go if multiple new animals are added to the reserve on the same day.
 A new set of (species, name, remarks) should be specified for each addition.

 Examples:
 ```